brave-intl/challenge-bypass-ristretto/README.md

 This crate is still a work in progress and is not yet recommended for external use.

+## Security Contract

+This software attempts to ensure the following:

+1. The signing server / issuer cannot link the blinded token it sees during signing with the token preimage or other info that is used at the time of redemption.
+1. The client cannot create a valid signed token without performing the VOPRF protocol with the server.
+Each protocol run produces a single valid token which cannot be used to create additional valid tokens.

+Given that:

+1. The client keeps the blind secret, at time of issuance only sends the blinded token and at time of redemption only sends the payload, verification signature and token preimage.
+The client verifies the DLEQ proof that tokens were signed by a public key which was committed to previously and not a key unique to the user.
+The client ensures that other out of band markers like IP addresses cannot be used to uniquely link issuance and verification.
+1. The server keeps the signing key secret.
+The server marks a token preimage as spent after the first successful redemption.

 ## Features

 By default this crate uses `std` and the `u64_backend` of [curve25519-dalek](https://github.com/dalek-cryptography/curve25519-dalek).
 However it is `no-std` compatible and the other `curve25519-dalek` backends can be selected.